-In Section 3d, the moving parcel and the hodographic technique that were used to infer the periodicities of gravity waves in the lower stratosphere gives time periods similar to those expected from the literature [18].
-However, this technique did not detect gravity wave periodicities during the eclipse that were significantly different from those detected during non-eclipse ascents.
-Furthermore the hodographic direction technique did not resolve any eclipse-driven waves propagating away from the umbra at either site.
+In §3d, the moving parcel and the hodographic techniques that were used to infer the periodicities of gravity waves in the lower stratosphere give time periods similar to those expected from the literature [23].
+However, this technique did not detect gravity-wave periodicities during the eclipse that were significantly different from those detected during non-eclipse ascents.
+Furthermore, the hodographic direction technique did not resolve any eclipse-driven waves propagating away from the umbra at either site.

-[6] theorised that the ozone layer would be the internal gravity wave source, due to cooling from a reduction in ultra violet radiation, although did not rule out other parts of the atmosphere sensitive to a decrease in solar radiation.
-During the 2006 solar eclipse in Greece, [12] reported similar oscillations in the ozone layer and at Earth's surface.
-This similarity indicates that internal gravity waves are generated by the eclipse-induced cooling at both the surface and in the ozone layer, which are both parts of the atmosphere that are sensitive to solar irradiance.
+Chimonas [6] theorized that the ozone layer would be the internal gravity-wave source, due to cooling from a reduction in ultraviolet radiation, although the author did not rule out other parts of the atmosphere being sensitive to a decrease in solar radiation.
+During the 2006 solar eclipse in Greece, Zerefos et al. [12] reported similar oscillations in the ozone layer and at the Earth's surface.
+This similarity indicates that internal gravity waves are generated by the eclipseinduced cooling at both the surface and in the ozone layer, which are both parts of the atmosphere that are sensitive to solar irradiance.
 This feature also provides a possible explanation as to why eclipse-induced pressure perturbations were not detected at the surface sites in this study.
-At Reading, the magnitude of the solar radiation decrease during the eclipse was about 40 W m-2, which caused a small cooling of 0.3 °C. When compared to the solar radiation change of 600 W m-2 recorded during the 1999 solar eclipse [11,12] and the temperature drop of approximately 3 °C recorded during the 2006 solar eclipse in Greece, it is possible that during the 2015 eclipse there was insufficient cooling at the surface to cause such a bow wave.
+At Reading, the magnitude of the solar radiation decrease during the eclipse was about 40 W m-2, which caused a small cooling of 0.3° C. When compared to the solar radiation change of 600 W m-2 recorded during the 1999 solar eclipse [11,12] and the temperature drop of approximately 3°C recorded during the 2006 solar eclipse in Greece, it is possible that during the 2015 eclipse there was insufficient cooling at the surface to cause such a bow wave.
 This theory can be extended to Lerwick, where the temperature and pressure perturbations at the surface were dominated by synoptic effects.
-Coupled with the results shown in table 1 where the main deciding category as to whether a pressure perturbation could be observed brings our results in line with others.
-Both the low pressure system at Lerwick and the blanket of low cloud over the SE UK would count as disturbed weather.
+Both the low-pressure systems at Lerwick and the blanket of low cloud over the southeast UK would count as disturbed weather.

 Other factors that could have affected the magnitude of the cooling are the time of day and year.
 During the August 1999 eclipse, the Sun's zenith angle would have been lower and the eclipse was later in the day, causing larger cooling effects.
-In [7], [9], and [12], pressure perturbations were observed at lower latitudes than the UK, which would also have appreciably reduced the solar zenith angle, further increasing the magnitude of the cooling effect.
+In [7,9,12], pressure perturbations were observed at lower latitudes than the UK, which would also have appreciably reduced the solar zenith angle, further increasing the magnitude of the cooling effect.
 Sunrise is an extreme example of poor conditions in which to observe pressure perturbations during an eclipse.
-On 31 May 2003, an annular eclipse occurred over Northern Scotland and the Arctic.
+On 31 May 2003, an annular eclipse occurred over northern Scotland and the Arctic.
 The eclipse occurred near sunrise at 0400 UTC.
 A similar pressure sensor to the one that was used in the present study at Reading was deployed at Inverness.
-Figure 15 is a Lomb periodogram of detrended pressure over the 14 hours following the annular eclipse.
-There are no statistically significant peaks in the spectrum, apart from that at 0.2 hr-1, which is attributable to synoptic-scale weather.
+Figure 15 is a Lomb periodogram of detrended pressure over the 14 h following the annular eclipse.
+There are no statistically significant peaks in the spectrum, apart from that at $0.2 h^{-1}$, which is attributable to synoptic-scale weather.